WATER RATE SCHEDULE

 An Assessment is a property’s prorated share of the project costs borne to bring water improvements to a previously unserved area within the District.
 Assessment fees, where they exist, are charged in addition to the GFC required for new service.
 To determine if a specific property is located within an Assessment Area, please contract the Operations Department at (509) 466-7511.

 Interest on all rates, charges and penalties certified as delinquent is 8% per year or the highest amount permitted by law, whichever is greater.

-Other charges deemed reasonable by the Board will be applied for services including, but not limited to, shutting off or turn on of service, returned checks, the setup of new accounts, filing of liens, freeze ups, RF installation, hydrant permits and door hanger shut off notices.
+Other charges deemed reasonable by the Board will be applied for services including, but not limited to, shutting off or turn on of service, returned checks, the setup of new accounts, filing of liens, freeze ups, RF installation and hydrant permits.

 A charge of $150.00 plus the cost of repairing the main valve or meter will be assessed for an illegal turn-on where the water to the property has been turned off by the District.